-I recently had the great privilege of donating a reborn baby to our new St. Mary's Center for Alzheimer's and Dementia Care.
+In 2011 I had the great privilege of donating a reborn baby to our new St. Mary's Center for Alzheimer's and Dementia Care.
 It is a beautiful facility and you can see more about it here: http://www.stmarysathens.com/services/alzheimers_dementia_care.html

-This article was recently published on the St. Mary's Foundation Annual Newsletter.
-Here is a link to the Foundation web page.
-I was so proud to see them make mention of the doll therapy!
+This article was published in 2011 on the St. Mary's Foundation Annual Newsletter.
+(Here is a link to the Foundation web page.
+I was so proud to see them make mention of the doll therapy! http://stmarysathens.org/about/foundation.html Click on the tab Annual Publication to read their current great articles)

-Since the newsletter changes anally I have copied and pasted the article below to save for future reference.
+Since the newsletter changes annually I have copied and pasted the article below to save for future reference.

 I can not tell you how rewarding it is to see the faces light up as the baby is held.
 It really does seem to bring comfort to patients.
 I strongly encourage those who have family members with Alzheimer's or Dementia to consider getting a reborn doll for them.